dhaumont/visilib/README.md

      - Polytope splitting algorithm using only skeleton of polytopes (vertices and edges)
      - Silhouette optimization algortihm reducing drastically the number of CSG operations
      - Guided aperture sampling and early termination: rays are casted in the visibility apertures left by the previously processed occluders, leading to early termination in case of mutual visibility
-     - Occluder selection using previous queries
+     - Occluder selection using already computed visibility information
-     - Computational Geometry predicates in Plucker space
+     - Computational geometry predicates in Plücker space

 **NEW (since paper publication)**